Toddler Drinks — What Does the Research Say About These Products?

 Are toddler drinks worth the money?

-Toddler drinks might not encourage obesity or contain any dangerous ingredients, but does that make them a good buy?
+Toddler drinks might not encourage obesity or contain any dangerous ingredients.
+But does that make them a good buy?

-Frankly, it depends on why you’re buying them.
+Frankly, it depends why you’re buying them.

 If you’re buying them with the expectation that they’ll have a significant impact on your child’s health, it isn’t worth the money.